anmolaroragithub/Fancode_Assignment/README.md

 2. Go to the repository:
    cd Fancode_Assignment/

-4. Install the dependencies in requirements.txt file pip install -r requirements.txt
+4. Install the dependencies in requirements.txt file: pip install -r requirements.txt

 5. Run the main.py file: